kenwilcox/Roshambo/Readme.md

 Code could be shortened and refactored, but it is intended to be read by novice JavaScript programmers.

-It was intended to be simple, I hope I succedded.
+It was intended to be simple, I hope I succeeded.